Frank-Pechar/react-concepts/README.md

 ## React Features and Methods Used

 - Implemented useState hook
-- Use of state update function parameter within Set State Function to ensure most current state
 - Usage of props and props.children
 - Default prop values
 - Use of list keys for unique id